Find Affordable College Courses

 About 50% of the students majoring in geology at the school are women while 50% are male.

 Tennessee Technological University ranked #7 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Tennessee list.
-Tennessee Tech University is a medium-sized public school located in the town of Cookeville.
+Tennessee Tech University is a moderately-sized public school located in the town of Cookeville.

 Women make up 22% of the geology majors at the school.